BishopPokhrel/SurrealStudioPrototype2/README.md

 ```bash
 $(ProjectDir)\Source
 ```
+- **Note:** If the Additional Include Directories are already set, verify that it contains the above setting.
 - Build the solution

 **If the Additional Include Directories are set properly (see Procedure) and you have the required libaries, the project should build successfully.**